Uncontacted peoples: Java

+North Maluku

+The O’Hongana Manyawa (Inner Tobelo or Togutil) are a semi-nomadic ethnic group living in the interior of Halmahera Island.
+In October 2023, footage emerged of members of the group warning logging companies to stay away from their lands.
+A 2024 report claimed that their forest was being destroyed by the nickel mining industry.

+Sulawesi

+The Polahi are an isolated ethnic group that inhabits the interior forests of Gorontalo.
+According to stories circulating among the people, the Polahi were ancient fugitive people who withdrew into the forest around the 17th century because they were afraid of the Dutch and did not want to be colonized by them.
+As a result of this, they are now an isolated ethnic group, living deep in the forests of the Boliyohuto, Paguyaman, and Suwawa.

-New Guinea
+Western New Guinea

-There are over 40 uncontacted tribes living in West Papua region in Indonesia, although contact is usually established upon their initial encounter.
-While it is illegal for journalists and other organizations to enter West Papua, there is no dedicated government agency to protect isolated indigenous groups.
+Over 40 uncontacted tribes live in the West Papua region in Indonesia, although contact is usually established upon initial encounter.
+While it is difficult for journalists and organizations to enter West Papua, no government agency is dedicated to protecting isolated Indigenous groups.
 Human rights organizations, including Survival International, have argued that there is a need to raise awareness of the existence of uncontacted tribes, for example, to prevent the development of infrastructure near their lands.
 On the other hand, remaining vague about the exact location and size of the tribe may help to avoid encouraging contact.

 Historical

 Australia

-The Pintupi Nine lived a traditional life in the Gibson Desert of Australia until 1984, having earlier split off from another group of Pintupi people.
+The Pintupi Nine lived a traditional life in the Gibson Desert of Australia without being aware of the European colonisation of Australia until 1984, having earlier split off from another group of Pintupi people.

+New Guinea

+The New Guinea Highlands were first visited by Western explorers in the 1930s.
+The highland valleys were found to be inhabited by over a million people.

 United States

-Ishi, a member of the Yahi people of Northern California, remained in voluntary isolation from the outside world until 1911 and was acclaimed as the "last wild Indian".
+Ishi, a member of the Yahi people of Northern California, remained in voluntary isolation from the outside world until 1911.

+Peru

+The Matsés made their first permanent contact with the outside world in 1969.
+Before that date, they were effectively at war with the Peruvian government.